abeerahmed122/CRUD-operations/README.md

 - [Authors](#authors)

 ## Introduction
-This CRUD project is built using [framework/library], allowing users to perform CRUD operations on [entity/objects].
+This CRUD project is built using PHP language, allowing users to perform CRUD operations on [entity/objects].
 It includes the following operations:

 - Create: Add new [entity/objects].
 - Read: Retrieve [entity/objects] from the database.